cmpi66/dotfiles/README.md

 ``````bash
 stow fish # Only my fish config
 ``````
 You'll also need a [nerd font](https://github.com/ryanoasis/nerd-fonts) to view icons with my set up.
-I have a few in the `.local/share/fonts` directory.